danieljordan1900/FANBOOK-TFDMM-01/Global Addons.md

 -> Twilight cierra su dificil dia pensando ya en mañana

 The podcast should be user-friendly and in English only.
 Avoid over-extending the duration of the podcast.

+Audio Creation Instructions:

+Length: Make sure the audio is under 12 minutes long.
+Focus on summarizing key points concisely.
+Language: Use simple, accessible language that is easy for a general audience to understand.
+Avoid jargon unless briefly explained.
+Use English.
+Tone: Keep a neutral, yet engaging tone appropriate for the narrative.
+Emphasize clarity over dramatization.
+Relevance: Stick strictly to the content of the fanfic.
+Avoid speculation or extrapolation beyond the source material.